Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Email 1 (Immediately after signing):

-Subject: Welcome to [Firm Name]!
-Here’s what happens next
+Subject: Welcome to !
+Here's what happens next

-Welcome to the [Firm Name] family!
-We’re excited to represent you in your [Practice Area] matter.
+Welcome to the family!
+We're excited to represent you in your matter.

 Here's what to expect over the next few days: